-Data will be collected by Statistics Sweden and Swedish board of Agriculture in four ways:
+Data will be collected by Statistics Sweden and Swedish board of Agriculture in four ways.

 - a.
 Statistics Sweden: Income tax declarations from every enterprise whose main source of income (more than 50 %) comes from aquaculture will be compiled. - b.
 Statistic Sweden: A questionnaire (Q1) about farming techniques, investments, production value and volume will be sent to all aquaculture farms.
 The questionnaire will give additional information that makes it possible to cluster farming units to enterprises in cases when several farming units are equal to one fiscal enterprise.
 It will also make it possible to compare information on value of aquaculture production with declared income from income tax declarations.
 These comparisons are needed to be able to classify the aquaculture farming as main activity of the enterprise or not. - c.
 Statistics Sweden in cooperation with Swedish board of Agriculture: A second questionnaire (Q2) will be sent to all of the aquaculture enterprises in order to create a cost allocation key for costs that are not specified in the income tax declaration. - d.
+Q2 will also include a separate section concerning questions about social and environmental variables that are not possible to collect through official databases. - e.
 Swedish board of Agriculture: Data on subsidies will be collected from the Swedish board of Agriculture existing systems, the managing authority of the European Maritime and Fisheries Fund (EMFF), and will be compiled by Swedish board of Agriculture.